aryascripts/portfolio/content/site/site.md

   Below are some of the ways you can get to know me.
 If you would like to comment on any of these - please feel free to reach out and have a chat (button at the top right)!
+workPage: >-
+  Test for the work page here
 quotes:
   - author: Albert Einstein
     quote: >-